racine-p-a/coupeTranscriber/README.md

 Location for Ubuntu users: `/var/www/html/coupeTrancriber`

-Location for DebIan users: `/var/www/coupeTranscriber`
+Location for DebIan users: `/var/www/coupeTranscriber` or `/var/www/html/coupeTrancriber`(for most recent versions)

 Location for Mac and windows users is the root directory of your server MAMP/WAMP.